lowleveldesign/debug-recipes/threading/analyzing-waits.md

 You may check [the post](https://lowleveldesign.wordpress.com/2015/10/01/understanding-the-thread-time-view-in-perfview/) on my blog explaining in details Thread Time view in PerfView.

-### <a name="wpa">Using WPA</a>

-You then need to look at the **CPU Usage (Precise)** graph in WPA.
-It's worth to add stack columns to the graph (NewThreadStack, ReadyThreadStack).
-Ready thread is the thread that woke the thread that was sleeping.

-FIXME
+### Using WPA

+There are two interesting groups of graphs to analyze in WPA: **CPU Usage (Sample)** and **CPU Usage (Precise)**.
+You may download my [WPA Profile](async-analysis-profile.wpaProfile) or use one of the predefined ones.

-We should start from our hanging thread and found its readying thread.
+On the **CPU Usage (Precise)** graph, we should start from our hanging thread and found its readying thread.
 Then check which thread readied this thread and so on.
 This chain should bring to us to the final thread which might be a system thread performing some I/O operations.

 When working with this view it's always worth to have in mind the thread states diagram from MSDN:

 ![thread states](thread-states.jpg)

-FIXME: DPCs

-## <a name="debugger">Diagnosing locks in a debugger (including dumps)</a>
+## Diagnosing locks in a debugger (including dumps)

-### <a name="dlk">Automatic detection of the dead-locks (managed)</a>
+### Automatic detection of the dead-locks (managed)

 Try running the **!dlk** command from the SOSEX extension.
 It is pretty good in detecting dead-locks, example: